vobrechkov/SemanticHub/README.md

 ## Architecture Notes

-- Uses .NET Aspire for service orchestration and health checks
+- Uses .NET Aspire for service orchestration, provisioning, and health checks.
-- Azurite provides local Azure Storage emulation for documents and queues
-- PostgreSQL with pgvector extension handles vector storage and memory database
+- Azure AI Search hosts the knowledge index (semantic + vector search).
+- Azure OpenAI supplies chat and embedding deployments used by both the agent and ingestion pipeline.
-- Redis provides output caching for the Web UI
+- Redis (optional) provides output caching for the Blazor UI.
-- The Web project uses Blazor Server with interactive server components
+- The Web project uses Blazor Server; the WebApp uses Next.js.
-- Services communicate via HTTP with service discovery handled by Aspire
+- Services communicate via HTTP with Aspire service discovery.
-- OpenTelemetry is configured for observability across services
+- OpenTelemetry is configured for observability across services.
-- Health checks are implemented at `/health` endpoints
+- Health checks are available via Aspire's default endpoints in development.
-- Microsoft Kernel Memory runs as a dedicated service with full API exposure

 ## User Interfaces